Phase Coherence and Fragmentation of Two-Component Bose-Einstein Condensates Loaded in State-Dependent Optical Lattices: Introduction

-For BECs in an optical lattice \cite{greiner01}, phase diffusion and phase decoherence are fundamental quantum-mechanical phenomena \cite{castin97, barnett96, javanainen97}.
-In this paper, we study phase coherence of interpenetrating two-component mixtures that are slowly loaded into relatively shallow state-dependent lattices, $V_{o,A}(z,t)=s_A(t) E_R \cos^2(kz)$ for component (A) and $V_{o,B}=0$ (or $V_{o,B}(z,t)=s_B(t) E_R \sin^2(kz)$) for component (B) ($s_i$ is a scale of lattice height for the component $i$ and $E_R$ is a recoil energy), such that a single component would remain phase coherent after application of the optical lattice.
-We construct a TWA simulation model for two-component BEC clouds which are independently phase-coherent in the initial state.
-Quantum and thermal fluctuations centered around mean-fields that induce the dephasing are represented by Bogoliubov quasiparticles in thermal equilibrium with a condensate gas.
-We focus on the effects of a second component which does not see an optical lattice directly ($V_{o,B}=0$) or alternatively undergoes a half-period mismatch optical lattice ($V_{o,B}(z,t)=s_B(t) E_R \sin^2(kz)$).
-As the first case, we consider adding a second component to an original component of BEC, where an optical lattice that is effective for only the first component, $V_{o,A}(z,t)$ is ramped up.
-The other component then sees an effective lattice from the mean-field potential associated with the first component.
-We find, as in the experimental studies mentioned above \cite{catani08,gadway10}, that the second component diminishes the phase coherence of the first component, and also experiences decoherence itself relative to the initial fully coherent state.
-Because conditions differ (1D vs. 3D optical lattices, for example), we do not claim to have quantitatively valid models of these experiments, but instead we believe our results might serve as prototypical examples.
+In many cases, theoretical studies in deep lattices have used the Bose-Hubbard model (BHM) \cite{altman03,isacsson05,krutitsky03,wernsdorfer10,Cipolatti16,bruderer07} or Time-Evolving Bloch Decimation (TEBD) approach \cite{hu09}, both of which become problematic when there are many atoms per well, as in the one-component experiments of \cite{Orzel01}.
+Instead, some studies have developed novel analytic methods \cite{Zaleski11, Zheng13, Sajna15, Yanay16}.
+On the other hand, for BECs in shallow optical lattices, theoretical analysis of phase decoherence in 1D has been extensively performed via an extended Gross-Pitaevskii equation (GPE) approach \cite{mckagan06}, or via the Truncated Wigner Approximation (TWA) approach \cite{isella06}.
+Whereas the application of the GPE to such systems is limited to shallow lattices and low temperatures unless used in a full 3D treatment \cite{mckagan06}, the TWA, which evolved from quantum optics applications \cite{gardiner92,walls08} has emerged as the promising method for simulation of Bose-Einstein condensates in optical lattices.
+The TWA has also been used to model dephasing of single component BECs in 1D optical lattices, \cite{isella06,bistritzer07}.

-In addition to the case of phase coherence loss over a range of density ratios of two components, we also consider a range of lattice heights ($s_A$) for the component exposed to the optical lattice.
-We show that phase coherence loss of both components is enhanced as the lattice height of one component is increased.
+In this paper, we study phase decoherence of interpenetrating peak-mismatched two-component mixtures that are slowly loaded into relatively shallow state-dependent lattices, $V_{o,A}(z,t)=s_A(t) E_R \cos^2(kz)$ for component (A) and $V_{o,B}=0$ (or $V_{o,B}(z,t)=s_B(t) E_R \sin^2(kz)$) for component (B) ($s_i$ is a scale of lattice height for the component $i$ and $E_R$ is a recoil energy) using the TWA.
+We construct a TWA model for two-component BEC clouds which are independently phase-coherent in the initial state.
+We focus on the effects of both components when there is a single optical lattice acting on component A ($V_{o,A} \propto \cos^2(kz), V_{o,B}=0$) or alternatively when there are two half-period mismatched optical lattices ($V_{o,A} \propto \cos^2(kz), V_{o,B} \propto \sin^2(kz)$).
+This work is restricted to phenomena at zero temperature ($T$=0) and one dimension (1D).